shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 > pip install pandas
 ```

-## ◘ Module Imports
+## ◘ Import Packages
-To *import*, simply open the preferred IDE or Notebook:
+To *import* the dependencies, simply open the preferred IDE or Notebook:
 1. For Pandas, type:
 ```
 import pandas